klmo8/course-hyperlinker/README.md

 This project was undertaken as a means of familiarizing myself with JavaScript and DOM traversal.
 I learned a lot!

+A future version may include support for courses in other departments at SFU, and a feature that displays the course title when the user hovers their mouse over the course number.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.